KiliMcgee/ground-fewa/README.md

 # ground-fewa

-Architecting stronger foundations in Front End Web App development.
+This repository contains efforts related to a Front End Web App Development course taken during my graduate studies at The Johns Hopkins University.
+<br ><br >
+That's it; enjoy!